MaudNY/Aude-MelanieNYOUNG_P7_11022022/README.md

 <h2>API & Documentation</h2>

-If you're french spoken (🇫🇷), you'll find a short documentation for the REST API of this project.
+If you're french speaking (🇫🇷), you'll find a short documentation for the REST API of this project.

 Open the **backend** folder